Ismay History, Family Crest & Coats of Arms

 Ismay Settlers in United States in the 19th Century

-- J. Bruce Ismay, aged 32, who emigrated to the United States from Liverpool, in 1897
+- J. Bruce Ismay, aged 32, who immigrated to the United States from Liverpool, in 1897

 Ismay Settlers in United States in the 20th Century